secretpizzaparty/huh/README.md

 # huh
-In dashboard documentation done with easy way
+In dashboard documentation done the easy way